matthewphamilton/r4dev/content/en/docs/Framework/Developing models/Authoring modules.md

 - Documentation
 weight: 64
 description: >
-  ready4 supports partially automated and standardised workflows for defining the data structures to be used in computational models.
+  The ready4class R package supports partially automated and standardised workflows for defining the data structures to be used in computational models.
 ---

 {{% pageinfo %}}